ryzam/net.core-coaching/syllabus/part2/4-CRUD with EntityFramework.md

    - Use Postman or Swagger to test the API for CRUD operations (e.g., create a new Todo, update it, fetch all Todos, delete a Todo, etc.).

 ---

-With this setup, you will have implemented a complete CRUD functionality for a "Todo" application using Entity Framework Core with asynchronous operations.
-This architecture is scalable, efficient, and aligns well with modern web API practices.